Notifiable work for plumbing and drainage

 - inspect the work once it's complete to ensure that it complies with the approval and the Plumbing and Drainage Act 2018.

 - construction of a new building or structure of any National Construction Code(NCC), Building Code of Australia (BCA) or Plumbing Code of Australia (PCA) for common classification/s;

 - work that is commonly known as 'trade waste' that will involve or is likely to involve discharge of a prohibited substances into a regulated sewer including via an on-site waste disposal system;

 - any drainage work for a building or structure served by a combined drain

 - work that involves a dual reticulated water supply provided by a water service provider

-- work that involves an alternative solution under any of these codes, the National Construction Code Plumbing Code of Australia, Queensland Plumbing and Wastewater Code or the Queensland Development Code as may be applicable.
+- work that involves an alternative solution under any of these codes, the NCC PCA, Queensland Plumbing and Wastewater Code (QPWC) or the Queensland Development Code (QDC) as may be applicable.